brennoo/go-gmp/README.md

 - Go 1.23
 - Access to a running Greenbone/OpenVAS server with GMP enabled
-- Network access to the GMP server (typically via TLS or Unix socket)
+- Access to the GMP server (typically via TLS or Unix socket)

 ---